sajari/sdk-react/README.md

 ### Body

-The Body component is for declaring the text you'd like to search for.
-The most basic usage is to supply it some text to search for through a prop.
-By default the minimum text length before a search will happen is 3, often results for searches of less than 3 characters are mostly noise.
+The Body component is for declaring text you'd like to search for.
+The most basic usage is to supply some text via the `text` prop.
+By default the component won't trigger a search until at least 3 characters of text has been specified.

 ```javascript
 <Body text='pumpkin' />
 ```

-If you'd like to make results where the text matches the prefix of the result, or where the text matches an exact portion of the result weight more heavily, you can specify boosts for these.

-This example is communicating that results in which the title starts with 'pumpkin soup' are worth more, and results whose title contains the exact phrase 'pumpkin soup' are worth a little bit more.
-Results whose title starts with the exact phrase 'pumpkin soup' will satisfy both these conditions, and therefore receive the highest score.
+We normally recommend adding some boosts for text searches, particularly if the content you're searching includes articles/products/events with important text fields that you want to prioritise if matched i.e. titles, descriptions, keywords etc.  Common boosts applied are prefix-based (i.e. does a field begin with the search phrase), and contains (i.e. does the field contain the exact search phrase).
+The `Body` component has props to set both of these.

 ```javascript
 const prefixBoosts = { 'title': 1.2 }